zeeev/wham/README.md

   The number of soft-clipped segments there were collapsed into the consensus sequence.

+### ED:

+  All the soft clipping clusters that could be the end position of the SV

+### BE:

+  The best canidate endpoint clipping cluster based on parsimony

 ====

 The format field is comprised of 7 colon delimited fields.